 Please note that the term ‘veterinarian’ replaces ‘veterinary surgeon’ in this chapter of Supporting Guidance.
 This is because ‘veterinarian’ is commonly used in the context of European and international trade certification and has been used here for consistency.

 21.1 Veterinarians are frequently required to sign certificates as part of their day to day professional duties.
 Some examples include signing pet or equine passports, fitness to travel certificates, fitness to breed certificates or equine pre-purchase examination (PPE) certificates.

 21.2 Some veterinarians may also work as Official Veterinarians (OVs).
-These are practitioners, who are authorised by the UK Government to carry out certain duties, including certification responsibilities.
-Veterinarians in salaried employment of the UK Government, mainly Defra and its executive agencies (principally the Animal and Plant Health Agency – APHA) and the devolved administrations are also considered OVs.
+These are practitioners, who are designated by the UK Government to carry out certain duties, including certification responsibilities.
+Veterinarians in salaried employment of the UK Government, mainly Defra and its executive agencies (principally the Animal and Plant Health Agency – APHA) and the devolved administrations (e.g. in Northern Ireland the Departments of Agriculture Environment and Rural Affairs – DAERA) are also considered OVs.
 OVs may be asked to sign certificates relating to live animals or products of animal origin (for example, meat and dairy products, animal by-products, genetic material).